 Like most ailments, prevention is the best way to avoid these long-term problems.
 You can achieve this by growing fungal-resistant Crape Myrtles cultivars.
 Some examples are: Apalachee, Biloxi, Cherokee, Choctaw, Commanche, Hope, Muskogee, Pecos, Seminole, Sioux, and Yuma.
 These work best in the east and southeast.
 They may have trouble thriving in the pacific northwest.

 Additional ways of preventing powdery mildew is to plant the trees with enough space and distance to allow ample airflow and sunlight to reach the entire plant.
 The spores of Erysiphe lagerstroemia cannot survive a dry heat.
 Though it seems counterintuitive, the spores also do not thrive in an excess of water, so a heavy rain will not necessarily increase or worsen a case of powdery mildew.
 But a quick drying process, with warm sunlight and a breeze, can eliminate the threat altogether.

 How do I remove powder from Crape Myrtles?

-There are also store-bought chemical remedies for treating Erysiphe lagerstroemia which include ingredients like potassium bicarbonate, sulfur and copper.
+There are also store-bought chemical remedies for treating Erysiphe lagerstroemia which include ingredients like potassium bicarbonate, sulfur, and copper.
 These can be wildly effective, but overuse can also cause phytotoxicity and damage the plants.
-Following labelled directions and practicing safe application will work best for your plants and for you.
+Following labeled directions and practicing safe application will work best for your plants and for you.